louishouette/tuber_hub/docs/tuber_hub/AUTHORIZATION.md

 ### Common Issues

 1. **User cannot access a resource they should have access to**:
-   - Check if the user has the necessary role
+   - Check if the user has the necessary role (global or farm-specific)
    - Verify the role has the required permission
    - Ensure neither the role assignment nor permission assignment has expired
+   - If checking farm-specific permissions, ensure you're passing the farm context
    - Refresh permissions to ensure they're up to date

 2. **Permission not appearing in the admin interface**: